Wykeham Cornwallis, 2nd Baron Cornwallis

 Colonel Wykeham Stanley Cornwallis, 2nd Baron Cornwallis (4 March 1892 – 4 January 1982), was a British peer, cavalry officer and amateur cricketer.
 He served during the First World War and was later prominent in public life in the county of Kent, holding a range of public offices.
-He played first-class cricket for Kent County Cricket Club, captaining the side between 1926 and 1928 and succeeded his father Fiennes Cornwallis, 1st Baron Cornwallis as Baron Cornwallis in 1935.
+He played first-class cricket for Kent County Cricket Club, captaining the team between 1926 and 1928 and succeeded his father Fiennes Cornwallis, 1st Baron Cornwallis as Baron Cornwallis in 1935.

+He was Lord Lieutenant of Kent from 1944 to 1972.

 Early life and education

 Cornwallis was born at Linton Park in Linton in Kent, the second son of Fiennes Cornwallis and his wife Mabel Leigh.
 He was educated at Ludgrove School, where he captained the cricket team, and at Eton College before going on to the Royal Military College, Sandhurst.

 His father was Member of Parliament for Maidstone and later became Chairman of Kent County Council.
 The hereditary title of Baron Cornwallis was created for him in 1927.